julienloizelet/docker-openmage/README.md

 `for nginx  Cannot start service nginx: oci runtime error: container_linux.go:247: starting container process caused "exec: \"/bin/nginx.sh\": permission denied"`
 Workaround : before launch it again : `sudo chmod -R 777 bin`

+  - X-debug not working because of ufw firewall.
+Maybe you will have to open port 9000 on your machine if you are using ufw :
+  `sudo ufw allow from any to any port 9000 proto tcp comment xdebug`

 ## Contributing